axios/axios/README.md

 ## Online one-click setup

-You can use Gitpod an online IDE(which is free for Open Source) for contributing or running the examples online.
+You can use Gitpod, an online IDE(which is free for Open Source) for contributing or running the examples online.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/axios/axios/blob/master/examples/server.js)